Asteroids, comets, meteors, and meteorites. What are they, and how can we tell them apart?

 Scientists estimate that about 48.5 tons (44,000 kilograms) of meteoritic material falls on Earth each day.

-Several meteors per hour can usually be seen on any given night.
+Meteors can usually be seen on any clear night throughout the year.
 Sometimes the number increases dramatically – these events are termed meteor showers.
 They occur when Earth passes through trails of particles left by comets.
 When the particles enter Earth’s atmosphere, they burn up, creating hundreds or even thousands of bright streaks in the sky.
 We can easily plan when to watch meteor showers because numerous showers happen annually as Earth’s orbit takes it through the same patches of comet debris.

 Meteorites are fragments of asteroids, comets, moons, and planets that survive the heated journey through Earth’s atmosphere all the way to the ground.
 Most meteorites found on Earth are pebble to fist size, but some are larger than a building.

 Early Earth experienced many large meteorite impacts that caused extensive destruction.
 Well-documented stories of modern meteorite-caused injury or death are rare.
 In the first known case of an extraterrestrial object to have injured a human being in the U.S., Ann Hodges of Sylacauga, Alabama, was severely bruised by an 8-pound (3.6-kilogram) stony meteorite that crashed through her roof in November 1954.